luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 and if it does, then performing the comparison.
 It may have appeared to be quick enough, but that's because you probably don't have many atoms in your atomspace.
 Consider what would happen if your atomspace contained millions of atoms!

-You can still use :code:`ValueOf` links in queries, but be careful that they are only applied to sets of a tractible size, and not all of the atoms in the Atomspace.
+You can still use :code:`ValueOf` links in queries, but be careful that they are only applied to sets of a tractable size, and not all of the atoms in the Atomspace.

 One strategy for accelerating this query is to create a link that tracks whether a given node contains a key.
 Here is an example: